 I figure, put the burden of proof on them, right?
 This week, and I apologize for how long overdue this post is, I’m going to get into the details of how this country (and many others who followed our lead) came to believe one of the most pervasive myths in the entire field of nutrition.

 Ok, I have to jump in here.
 This is truly amazing.
 The myth that Dr Attia is alluding to is the flawed research of Ancel Benjamin Keys (January 26, 1904 – November 20, 2004).
 Keys was an American scientist who studied the influence of diet on health.
-In particular, he hypothesized that saturated fat in the diet is unhealthy and should be avoided.
+In particular, he hypothesised that saturated fat in the diet is unhealthy and should be avoided.
 That is all that it was, a hypothesis!
 Today, more and more research is proving this to be wrong.
 Ok, back to Dr Attia’s post:

 To write it all out would require a tome.
 In fact, such a tome already exists.
 It’s called Good Calories, Bad Calories.
 But for most people, especially the “authorities” who already “know” the answer, it’s a complex and lengthy book.
 Furthermore, it’s not exactly something you can just whip out at a dinner party.